-The photos below are taken on a snowy January day in Belgrade Forest, near Bahçeköy (meaning garden village).
+The photos below were taken on a snowy January day in Belgrade Forest, near Bahçeköy (meaning garden village).
 Bahçeköy is one of the Northern Villages of Sarıyer, Istanbul.
 It was formerly the Byzantine Petra District.
 In the 19th century, the village was inside the Belgrade forest but due to the latter’s retreat before development, Bahcekoy now sits on the forest’s edge.
 The Belgrade Forest looks amazing under snow.

 The Belgrade Forest (Turkish: Belgrad Ormanı) is a mixed deciduous forest lying 15 kilometers (9.5 miles) northwest of Istanbul, Turkey.
 Geographically, the forest is located at the easternmost point of the Thracian Peninsula.
-It stretches between the Black Sea and Bosphorus.
+It stretches between the Black Sea and the Bosphorus.
 Forest terrain is divided between Sarıyer and Eyüp districts.
 Several historical reservoirs lie within the forest.

 During the Ottoman Empire, the area of the forest was approximately 13,000 hectares.
 Although diminished to 5442 hectares today, it still houses many species of plants, birds, and mammals (including deer and wild boar).
 The most common tree in the forest is Sessile Oak.
 (Quercus petraea) Belgrade Forest is under protection and is one of the most visited recreational areas of Istanbul.